akaLittleGrass/JS-CNN/README.md

 ```bash
 $ http-server
 ```
-Preview online,it may take some time:https://akalittlegrass.github.io/JS-CNN/
+Preview online,it may take some time to prepare the model:https://akalittlegrass.github.io/JS-CNN/